etc/nesta-plugin-maldini/README.md

     gem 'nesta-plugin-maldini', :git => 'git://github.com/etc/nesta-plugin-maldini.git'

-For guidelines for working with the Nesta plugin sources, see the [Nesta plugin][nestaplug] documentation.
+For guidelines for working with Nesta plugin sources, see the [Nesta plugin][nestaplug] documentation.

 ## Usage ##

+Maldini provides a syntax modeled on (a very small subset of) the syntax provided by [biblatex][biblatex].
+It is basically a wrapper for [bibtex-ruby][bruby], which looks after the hard work of parsing the BibTeX file.
 The Maldini [project homepage][maldiniproject] is itself an example of how to employ Maldini.
 The source from which it is generated can be browsed [here][src], and the BibTeX file it employs can be browsed [here][maldinibib].

 ## ACKNOWLEDGEMENTS ##